richafnu/Viva/Viva/glint/setup/team-effectiveness-survey.md

 - **Departmental Teams:** Assess how well teams collaborate within a department
 - **Organizational Teams:** Help understand overall team effectiveness.
 Sample questions might explore communication, collaboration, and overall team dynamics.

-Additionally, Glint enables organizations to combine de-identified and aggregated employee feedback with workplace analytics.
-This integration allows leaders to identify areas where teams may struggle, adjust work norms proactively, and quantify the impact of changes over time.

 ## Team Effectiveness Survey customization

 An important consideration when implementing Team Effectiveness surveys is customization to fit your organization’s specific context and goals.
 The content should be relevant and actionable, enabling managers to understand and address their team’s needs effectively.
 The surveys should be part of an integrated employee engagement program to ensure seamless assessment, analytics, and action planning across the manager experience.

 ## What is the best cadence for a Team Effectiveness Survey?

-Setting up a Team Effectiveness Survey as a recurring, stand-alone program or as an Always-On survey allows leaders to use the program whenever it's needed.
+Setting up a Team Effectiveness Survey as a recurring survey or as an Always-On survey allows leaders to use the program whenever it's needed.
+A Team Effectiveness recurring survey should be repeated 30-60 days after the initial feedback.
+The survey should take no more than about four minutes to complete.

-> [!TIP]
-> Repeat the survey in one-two months to check on progress made, and adjust actions as needed.
+>[!TIP]
+>Best practic: Survey, debrief and act, survey again.

 ## Viva Glint Team Effectiveness Survey items